 Fast PATH Initiative

 Health insurance providers consistently seek ways to enhance the patient and provider experience.
-In January 2020, AHIP launched a new initiative called the Fast Prior Authorization Technology Highway (Fast PATH) better understand the impact of electronic prior authorization (ePA) on the prior authorization process.
+In January 2020, AHIP launched a new initiative called the Fast Prior Authorization Technology Highway (Fast PATH) to better understand the impact of electronic prior authorization (ePA) on the prior authorization process.
 This initiative builds on key priorities for improvement identified in the Consensus Statement.

 Six health insurance providers that collectively cover over 50 million Americans participated in the project, with Availity and Surescripts serving as the technology partners and Point of Care Partners serving as an expert advisor.
 RTI International conducted an independent analysis of the project, looking at prior authorization transaction data both before and after implementation of ePA processes and surveying providers on their experiences using ePA technology.